sublimelsp/LSP/docs/troubleshooting.md

 > As you type `pos` in hopes to get the `position` variable autocomplete, `posix` appears and added auto import statment.

-Find and comment out the following line in your prefered typescript language server:
+Find and comment out the following line in your prefered typescript language server module:
 ```ts
 includeExternalModuleExports: true,
 ```